List of Diary of a Wimpy Kid characters: Arthur Heffley

-Great-Uncle Bruce

-Great-Uncle Bruce was Greg's great-uncle.
-He is a deceased character who is mentioned in Cabin Fever and The Third Wheel.
-Greg is presented with a rather luxurious blanket as a Christmas gift, only to be repelled by it upon learning that it had formerly belonged to Great Uncle Bruce before his death.
-In The Third Wheel, Greg uses Great Uncle Bruce's old cologne on Valentine's Day, which ends up attracting some old ladies.

-Byron Heffley

-Byron Heffley is Frank's cousin whom Greg is not excited to see because, at Gammie's last family meeting, they were sent out to get milk, but hit a pothole halfway home and got a flat tire.
-Byron told Greg to go to the house and get help.
-When Greg returned to Gammie's, the ladies needed to warn him of his muddy shoes because he was about to track mud into the house.
-Unfortunately, he forgot about Byron's tire, and he was not happy when he got to Gammie's a half-hour later.

-He only appears in The Ugly Truth.

 Benjy Heffley

-Benjy Heffley is Greg's cousin, whose parents are Greg's Uncle Tony and Aunt Patricia.
+Benjamin "Benjy" Heffley is Greg's cousin, whose parents are Greg's Uncle Tony and Aunt Patricia.
 The last time Greg saw Benjy, he could only say "No!" or "Shut up!", respectively.
 Now he can speak in full sentences and read chapter books but is still not potty trained and usually wears a diaper.
 Benjy is asked to be a reader at Uncle Gary's wedding to Sonja – a position that Greg had initially expected to fill.

 Terrence Heffley

-Terrence Heffley is Frank's second cousin and the eldest son of Charlie who is said to have looked like Greg when he was his age.
-Greg confirms this by looking in Gammie's photo album, and strives to save money for plastic surgery.
+Terrence "Terry" Heffley is Frank's second cousin who is said to have looked like Greg when he was his age.
+Greg confirms this by looking in Gammie's photo album and strives to save money for plastic surgery.

 Lawrence Heffley

-Lawrence Heffley is Greg's uncle who did not appear at uncle Gary's fourth wedding because he is always traveling.
+Lawrence Heffley is Greg's uncle who did not appear at Uncle Gary's fourth wedding because he is always traveling.
 He is said to almost never come to family gatherings because of this, but he sometimes makes an appearance by webcam.

 Aunt Audra

-Aunt Audra is one of Susan's sisters.
+Audra is one of Susan's sisters.
 She believes in crystal balls and took Greg along with her to see her fortuneteller a few times.
 Susan thinks Audra is wasting her money.
-The fortuneteller also told Audra that Meemaw's ring was inside a photo album.
-It turned out the fortuneteller did not mean it literally.
+In Hard Luck, the fortuneteller told Audra that Meemaw's lost ring was inside a photo album.
+It turned out the fortuneteller did not mean it literally, and instead meant that they could find a clue to the ring's whereabouts in consecutive photos.